If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Statistics can be tricky for some, and the last thing you want is to be misquoted for information because of how the data point was defined or explained.

-It is easily solved by our team producing a topline report, press release, and many other deliverables.
+It is easily solved by our team producing a topline report, press release, and many other deliverables to maximize public relations survey results.
 However, we also realize using your in-house team on these can help conserve costs.

 Let our team have a final look to fine-tune the language, double-check your documents, and ensure there is no pushback or confusion from news sources or readers.